HugoJacq/ABL_response_to_SST_front/README.md

 - Produce the data (install MesoNH, run the simulations)
 - Plot the figures (environment, running the scripts)

+Diskspace used:
+- about 100Go for the simulations
+- 318Go for the post process (with the files for the supplementary material figure, else it is 130Go)

 This is Work In Progress !

 ## 2. Producing the data